 The "PALACE" began her fishing career later in 1931 and it was a great success for both men.
 Interestingly, this happened during a time when most other businesses were suffering the ill effects of the Great Depression economy.
 Photo courtesy of Phil Castellano.

-23RELIANCE, Wreck Lead, NY – 1931 A 1931 photo depicting the party boat "RELIANCE" and her Captain, Herman Toby.
-The "RELIANCE" was built in 1913 at Brooklyn, New York and her design was what was referred to by many as a 'sailing hull' party boat.
-She later relocated to Montauk, New York where she sailed as the "HACKLE HEAD II" under the command of Captain Murray Bock.
+27RELIANCE, Wreck Lead, NY – 1931 A 1931 photo depicting the party boat "RELIANCE" and her Captain, Herman Toby.
+The "RELIANCE" was built in 1931 at Brooklyn, New York and her design was what was referred to by many as a 'sailing hull' party boat.
+She later relocated to Montauk, New York where she sailed as the "HACKLEHEAD II" under the command of Captain Murray Bock.
+The boat last sailed as Captain Alfred Bruhn's RANGER III.

 When he retired in 1937, Captain Rigby sold the BROOKLYN" to Captain Frank Palachek, who sailed her until 1945.
 Captain Palachek then sold the boat to Captain Salvatore 'Sal' Dragonetti and she became his "CARRIE D II".
 She was again sold to Captain Jim Crispino and continued to sail from Sheepshead Bay as the "CARRIE D II" until 1979 when she was dismantled.